LittleYenMin/venue-location-nodejs/Readme.md

 ```
 ## Is possible to build to Heroku
 Unfortunately, No.
-Because this project database depend on local csv file.
+Because this project database depend on the local csv file.
 that's why you can't build on Heroku

 ## Used frameworks